 My postdoctoral awards include two Fulbright awards (one to Russia and one to Ukraine), a Thornton D. Hooper International Affairs Fellowship at the Foreign Policy Research Institute, as well as research awards from the National Council for Eurasian and East European Research, the Kennan Institute for Advanced Russian Studies in Washington, D.C., and the Hoover Institution at Stanford University.

-I have published in The American Interest, Asia Times, Boston Globe, International Herald Tribune, Christian Science Monitor, New York Times, The Guardian (UK), Washington Times, Wilson Quarterly, The Nation, The National Interest, Providence Journal, World Development, The Fletcher Forum, and Harvard International Review.
+I have published in The American Interest, Asia Times, Boston Globe, International Herald Tribune, Christian Science Monitor, New York Times, The Guardian (UK), The Wilson Quarterly, The Nation, The National Interest, World Development, The Fletcher Forum (Tufts), the Harvard International Review, and the Yale Journal of International Affairs.
 My articles in Russian have appeared in some of the country's leading social science journals and newspapers.